baaahs/chat/chromebooks/README.md

 Read the output, deal with any local system issues related to python environments and the like.
 It might just work for you and if it doesn't you probably caused the issue that is breaking it yourself and are qualified to resolve it.
 I'm just a text file.
 I can't fix all the things.

-The magic "just go do it already" command is
+The magic "just go do it already" command is as follows, but see below for the "only do one machine" version.

     ansible-playbook -K chat_laptop_playbook.yml